-We will strive to develop and maintain consistency in the power flow models used for planning efforts and in assessing whether and under what conditions transmission service is available.
-The starting point for ATC power flow models will be models contained in the NERC and Regional data banks.
-We will use load forecasts provided by our end-use load-serving customers as input into future model building efforts, both internally and in conjunction with NERC, Regional Entity (RE), and Regional Transmission Operator (RTO) initiatives.
-These forecasts may be adjusted by ATC if adjustments are needed for transmission planning purposes either with concurrence from our customers or independently of our customers.
+ATC will strive to develop and maintain consistency in the power flow models used for planning efforts and in assessing whether and under what conditions transmission service is available.
+The starting point for ATC power flow models will be NERC and Regional models.
+ATC will use load forecasts provided by the company's end-use load-serving customers as input into future model building efforts, both internally and in conjunction with NERC, Regional Entity (RE), and Regional Transmission Organization (RTO) initiatives.
+These forecasts may be adjusted by ATC if adjustments are needed for transmission planning purposes either with concurrence from the company's customers or independently of the company's customers.
 All ATC power flow models will be developed using PTI PSS/E software.